Summon Night: Twin Age: Characters

 These are the main characters of the game.
 The story is different depending on the character the player chooses at the beginning, but they are both controlled in combat:

 Reiha is a young, human girl raised among Kascuza.
 She is cheerful and responsible, and likes gardening and cooking.
 In battle Reiha uses projectile attacks, and is able to cast sky/wind/earth/water/fire Spirit magic, curative magic, and buff/debuff magic.
 She has high magic power and SP but low attack and hit points.

 Aldo is the other main character in the game.
 He is a Summon Beast, brought into this world when Reiha lost control of her powers seven years ago.
 He loves Reiha's cooking, and listening to the wind.
 Aldo uses physical attacks in battle, as well as sword/axe/spear/fist skills, and buff magic.
 He has high attack power and hit points but is weak magically.
 He is a brave person and stands up for others in need.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one nine and three eights for a total of 33 out of 40.

 GameSpot praised the "simple, but charming gameplay and the cute presentation", but stated that "there are a few AI and targeting issues", and that "exploration can get monotonous".
 IGN praised the game's "beautiful art, strong effect, deep customization aspects, and a slick overall interface".
 IGN also stated that "while the touch control is simple, it is varied with spells, skills, and attacks", and that "the monster battle system, skill trees, item creation/upgrading, and general flow of the game are all well designed"; and "while the soundtrack is simple, it is effective".
+GamePro said that the game was "suitably cute and colorful, more or less what you'd expect from a Japanese RPG.
+The character sprites and magic spells are shiny and well-animated."